isavage/zabbix/README.md

 ## Nginx Reverse Proxy

-To access the Zabbix web UI via server.varunrs.in using your Nginx reverse proxy container:
+To access the Zabbix web UI via your_domain using your Nginx reverse proxy container:

 1. Ensure your Nginx container uses the `zabbix-net` network as an external network.
 2. Add the following server block to your Nginx config: